Context RepoContext Repo Docs

 • Find Similar — discover documents related to a specific result

-Keyword results don't include relevance scores or progressive disclosure.
+Keyword results don't include relevance scores or progressive disclosure, but document results do include a highlight snippet showing where your query matched, with the matched query shown in bold.
 You'll see matching items organized by type.

 Type Filters